The Bankrate promise

 - Don’t need to go through the typical loan application process

-- Money comes from many investors (some of which may become your customers) rather than a single lender
+- Money comes from many investors (some of whom may become your customers) rather than a single lender

 - Crowdfunding platforms may not let you access the money until you’ve raised your target amount